whitnotmax/MIST4610-Project1-Group6/README.md

 ## Problem Description:

-We’re taking the sport of professional boxing and taking the components of the boxers, the trainers, the fights, the gyms, and the relationship between them.
+We designed the Boxing Management Database to take the sport of professional boxing and take the components of the boxers, the trainers, the fights, the gyms, and the relationship between them.
+We wanted to use this project as an opportunity to dive into data modeling and SQL in a way that was engaging and interesting to us and our audience.
+Boxing’s long history and deep talent pool made it the perfect subject, giving us plenty of interesting data to structure and analyze.

 ## Data Model: